kevindoran/micronet/docs/task_list.md

 15. Store tfrecords in the correct dimension.
 Storing the features in the (32, 32, 3) dimension will avoid a reshape, which is potentially an expensive operation on TPUs. https://cloud.google.com/tpu/docs/performance-guide

+16.Implement the test 'A warning is raised if batch size is not divisible by 128'.
+This is for test_estimator.py.

+17. Add checks for global_steps/sec in test_estimator.py.
+This is motivated by the create_tpu_estimator() method creating an estimator that operates slower that the one copied from tensorflow/tpu repo example.

+18. Check out why the TPU is becoming 'Unhealthy' when multiple TPU tests are collected in a single pytest run.
+Could be a timing issue (maybe there is a need to introduce a delay between tests that use TPUs).